axbh25/smac2026-Technova-naseej/README.md

 2. Create a Teach-a-Skill draft
 3. Type or dictate the explanation
 4. Optionally add one private context photo
-5. Generate or use an Offline Guide
+5. Generate a card or use an Offline Guide
 6. Review and save the three-step card
 7. Practise each step
+8. Optionally hear a step aloud
-8. Answer the teach-back question
+9. Answer the teach-back question
-9. Complete the family lesson
+10. Complete the family lesson
-10. See the reciprocal skill suggestion
+11. See the reciprocal skill suggestion

 ## Technology